Last Updated July 11, 2023

 Consider it this way – LinkedIn is your online resume.
 Every profile is different.
 But there are some key elements that must be completed to create an authentic-looking profile that caters to your attention right away.
 CPAs can promote accounting services with the right tactics.

 A display picture is not about selfies (sorry guys!).
-It’s best to use a professional headshot that hardly costs $50 or so.
+It’s best to use a professional pictures that hardly costs $50 or so.
 However, only a few people do it.

 Remember, the first impression is the last impression.
 Your headshot is the first thing any visitor will notice.
-You do not need to pose like Mona Lisa, but it still needs to be clear, bright, appealing to the eye.
+You do not need to pose like Mona Lisa, but it still needs to be clear, bright and appealing to the eye.